 In all states, it is legal to have your loved one's body at home after they die.
 Rhode Island does not require you to involve a licensed funeral director in making or carrying out final arrangements.
 (See, for example, Rhode Island General Laws § 23-3-16 (2018), which permits the "funeral director, his or her duly authorized agent, or person acting as agent" to file the death certificate.)

-Rhode Island law determines who has the right to make final decisions about a person’s body and funeral services.
-This right goes first to any funeral planning agent appointed by the deceased person before death, and after that to family members in an established order.
+Rhode Island law determines who has the right to make final decisions about a person's body and funeral services.
+This right and responsibility goes to the following people, in order:

 Embalming is almost never required.
 Rhode Island regulations require a body to be embalmed or refrigerated if disposition will not occur within 48 hours after death.
 (Rules and Regulations Pertaining to Embalmers, Funeral Directors and Funeral Service Establishments § 13.2 (2018).)